thitiwasttn/ACR122U/README.md

-# ACR122U
+# Card Reader ACR122U

-copy uid to clipboard and past to keyboard
+copy UID to clipboard and past to keyboard